Subscriptions

 Completing Lessons

-Each lesson will be brightly lit up before it has been completed.
-There will be many steps inside of the lesson to complete it.
+Each lesson will be brightly lit before it is completed.
+There will be many steps inside the lesson to complete it.
 Select the picture to open the lesson.

 image.png